-Crappie 4 live fish male and females over two inches long and growing.
+Crappie 4 live fish male and females very very small or over two inches long and growing.

 Crappie are extremely hard to raise in captivity.
 So raise like wild ones in our ponds, get order in and be prepared to wait!
 In line.